bluz71/bluz71.github.io/_posts/2018-06-07-ripgrep-fd-command-line-search-tools.md

 fd also respects, with higher precedence, ignores specified in `.fdignore` files.

-For instance, the next example will create a global fd rule to ignore content in `tmp` directories.
+For instance, the next snippet will create a global fd rule to ignore content in `tmp` directories.

 ```sh